imagineLife/big-site/content/mongo/rando-questions.md

 - multiple docs in a replica set, using transactions
 - a single doc in a sharded cluster
 - updates to multiple docs in a sharded cluster, through a `transaction`
+- NOTE: updates to multiple docs in a sharded cluster, without a transaction are NOT atomic

 There are many valid [BSON](https://docs.mongodb.com/manual/reference/bson-types/) types: